geco-bern/bachelor_thesis_patriciagribi/README.md

+# Trends in Seasonal Water Deficits

+## Summary

+## Background and Motivation
+Why is your project important?
+What is known and unknown?

+Droughts have major impacts on fluxes between land and the atmosphere, agricultural production, and the carbon cycle.
+Future projections of drought magnitude and frequencies are surprisingly divergent and interpretations of trends from Earth System Model outputs have drawn conflicting pictures of drought impact trends in a heating climate.
+Trends in precipitation, evapotranspiration, soil moisture, and runoff often point in different directions and are relevant for different aspects of what may be referred to as a “droughts”.

+## Objective
+Describe the goal of your project.
+What will be the result, answering what question?

+You will target seasonal water deficits as an impact-relevant quantity measuring the severity of droughts.
+Using outputs from the Climate Model Intercomparison Project Phase 6 (CMIP6), you will derive simulated cumulative water deficit (CWD) time series across the globe for multiple models and investigate their long-term trends.

+## Implementation

+What approach will you take to achieve the goal in terms of data and methods?

+Um die kumulativen Wasserdefizite zu berechnen werden folgende Variablen benötigt:

+•	Evapotranspiration (ET) oder, falls ET nicht vorhanden, latent heat flux
+•	Precipitation, falls möglich separat für Regen und Schneefall
+•	Potential Evapotranspiration (PET).
+Falls nicht vorhanden, werden daily surface net radiation und Temperatur (daily mean) benutzt werden.

+Diese Daten werden im CMIP6-ng Datensatz zur Verfügung gestellt (Zitieren).
+Die Daten werden aus täglicher Auflösung entnommen.
+Das original (native) grid wird verwendet und die gewünschten Einheiten betragen mm day-1.

+Die benötigten Daten werden heruntergeladen und dann durch den CWD-Algorithmus (Zitieren) gespiesen, um die kumulativen Wasserdefizite zu berechnen.

+Mit dem Output, den Zeitreihen der kumulativen Wasserdefizite, werden schliesslich globale Trends analysiert.

+Die Trendanalyse beinhaltet eine Regression.

+Einfügen: 1.
+Download der Daten und Vorgehen dazu

+## Timeline

+## Risks and Contingency

+## Impact

 # The GECO R project template

 This is a github template for a GECO R project repository.
 This template can